Skip to Content

 • obtain any of the monies, funds, credits, assets, securities, or other property owned by or under the custody or control of a financial institution by means of false or fraudulent pretenses, practices, transactions, representations, or promises.

-Upon conviction, a person could face imprisonment for up to 10 years with or without hard labor and possibly fined up to $100,000.
-An offender could also be ordered to make full restitution to the entity who has suffered a financial loss due to the act.
+Upon conviction, a person could face imprisonment for up to 10 years with or without hard labor and possibly be fined up to $100,000.
+An offender could also be ordered to make full restitution to the entity that has suffered a financial loss due to the act.

 What Is Forgery?